mudssrali/bunny-bot/README.md

 OR

-Run the bash-script to run bunny bot inside docker container
+Run the shell-script to run bunny bot inside docker container

 > ./deploy-docker.sh